mishmanners/TalksandEvents/Talks/TestingLaracon25.md

 In this talk, I'll cover:
 - Evolution of software testing
-- What is AI-driven testing
+- Changing landscape
 - How to effectively use AI in testing
 - Role of people in testing
+- Fears, concerns, ethics
 - Future of testing

 ## Resources and Links